Spending My Money - An Overview

 A Direct Payment Request form is used to pay a bill or an invoice (if a telephone order was placed without a written Purchase Order being established), or to get reimbursed for out-of-pocket expenses.

-This form is used for common expenses including consumable supplies, overnight courier, registration, etc. If you find you have a large amount of out of pocket expenses for reimbursement, consider applying for a P-Card.
+This form is used for common expenses including consumable supplies, overnight courier, registration, etc.

 The following are prohibited transactions: